chaotic-enigma/quandle_easy_analysis/README.md

 ```
 python3 file_name.py
 ```
-you would see the graphs and plots on your default browser which is very cool.
+you would see the graphs and plots on your default browser which is very graceful.